Economy of Texas: Healthcare

-Healthcare is a growing industry in the state of Texas.
+Healthcare is a growing industry in the state.
 The Texas Medical Center, located in south central Houston, is the largest medical center in the world.
-It is home to University of Texas Health Science Center at Houston which trains medical students and residents and includes The University of Texas M.D.
-Anderson Cancer Center, a global leader of cancer research and treatment.
-The medical complex also hosts a private medical college, The Baylor College of Medicine.
+It is home to University of Texas Health Science Center at Houston which trains medical students and residents, and includes The University of Texas M.D.
+Anderson Cancer Center, a global leader of cancer research and treatment; the facility also hosts a private medical college, The Baylor College of Medicine.